Piedmont Triad Life Sciences

-Global corporations thrive in the Piedmont Triad because of its quality of life, business community and network of life science professionals.
+Life sciences companies thrive in the Piedmont Triad because of its innovative business community, workforce development infrastructure and network of talented professionals.

 Piedmont Triad Office

-Leaders from across the region come together as part of the Advisory Committee for Biotechnology in the Piedmont Triad.
-This groups guides and coordinates efforts to develop the region’s life science assets, and to fill gaps that appear.
-The region also hosts several networking groups to connect life science professionals around a particular topic.
+Leaders from across the region come together to serve on the Piedmont Triad Advisory Committee for Biotechnology.
+This group guides and coordinates efforts to further develop the region’s life sciences assets.
+The region also hosts several networking groups to connect life sciences professionals around scientific topics.

-As an office of NCBiotech, we can connect you to the many resources in our Rolodex.
-This means job seekers can use our jobs board.
-Training opportunities are listed in with the state’s training programs.
-And we encourage Triad applicants to our funding programs for university research and companies.
-We also have a Life Science Intelligence unit whose market research resources can be available at the regional office.
+NCBiotech can help facilitate connections.
+This means job seekers can use our Career Center.
+Additionally, we encourage Triad applicants to explore our funding programs for university research and startups.
+Our Life Science Intelligence team also offers market research resources at NCBiotech's Piedmont Triad office.

 The Piedmont Triad includes Alamance, Caswell, Davidson, Davie, Forsyth, Guilford, Montgomery, Randolph, Rockingham, Stokes, Surry and Yadkin counties.